replexica/replexica/readme.md

 That's where Replexica comes in: it's a build system plugin, that translates React apps to multiple languages with AI, and doesn't require JSON files extraction / maintenance.

-Replexica compiler is open-source, and the API is open so you can build your own translation engine.
-We're also building our own AI translation platform, to make it even easier to roll out your first multi-language app ;)

 - [x] Replexica Compiler
   - [x] Next.js
   - [ ] Remix